-- 1. Rule: Three whistle blasts go to target backstop to score and then retrieve your arrows. - 2.
-Pick up arrows near the shooting line after pulling your arrows.
-Use care not step on arrows. - 3.
-If scoring, pick up score card and pencil from the floor 3-4 feet in front of the target back stop, then score the arrows and put the score card and pencil back at 3-4 feet again. - 4.
-Never bend down in front of the arrows because of potential injury especially to the face or eye. - 5.
+- 1. Go to target backstop to score and then retrieve your arrows. - Pick up arrows near the shooting line after pulling your arrows.
+Use care not step on arrows. a.
+If scoring, follow the archery scoring process. - 3.
+Never bend down in front of the arrows because of potential injury especially to the face or eye. - 4.
 Do not pick up arrows laying on the floor/ground in front of the back stop.
-Use care not to step on arrows lying in front of the backstop. - 6.
+Use care not to step on arrows lying in front of the backstop. - 5.
 Step to the side of your arrows or on the outside if using a double target face backstop.
-You may have to wait if an archer is already there pulling arrows at the station next to you. - 7.
-Do not pull arrows if someone is standing less than 4 feet in front of your backstop. - 8.
+You may have to wait if an archer is already there pulling arrows at the station next to you. - 6.
+Do not pull arrows if someone is standing less than 4 feet in front of your backstop. - 7.
 The arrow highest from the floor must be removed first and proceed to the lowest arrow using the following procedure.
-Arrows lying on the floor must be picked up last. - 9.
-Place you're the palm of your hand flat against the target face or backstop with the arrow between your thumb and index finger. - 10.
-Grip the arrow with your second hand touching your hand that is around the arrow on the target face. - 11.
+Arrows lying on the floor must be picked up last. - 8.
+Place the palm of your hand flat against the target face or backstop with the arrow between your thumb and index finger. - 9.
+Grip the arrow with your second hand touching your hand that is around the arrow on the target face. - 10.
 Slow pull backward in the same direction as the arrow entered the backstop.
-You may have to slightly twist the arrow when pulling back, but be careful not to bend the arrow. - 12.
-Check for a loose arrow tip and turn the tip tight if needed.
-Place the arrow in your hip quiver before taking out the next arrow. - 13.
+You may have to slightly twist the arrow when pulling back.
+Be careful not to bend the arrow. - 11.
+Check for a loose arrow tip and tum the tip tight if needed.
+Place the arrow in your hip quiver before taking out the next arrow. - 12.
 Repeat arrow-pulling procedure and lastly pick up arrows on the floor.
 Do not reach under another archer's arrows to get an arrow.
-Pick the arrows up after they have left the area. - 14.
+Pick the arrows up after they have left the area. - 13.
 Do not shoot damaged arrows.
 Give them to your instructor.
 Return to the waiting line.